H3rmt/hyprshell/docs/CONFIGURE.md

 # CSS

-The CSS file is located at `~/.config/hyprshell/style.css` but can be configured using the `-s` argument.
+The CSS file is located at `~/.config/hyprshell/styles.css` but can be configured using the `-s` argument.
 The config is loaded at startup but is reloaded when the file changes. (removing styles will not work, adding or overriding styles works)

-**Some examples can be found in the [CSS Examples folder](./css-examples).**
+**Some examples can be found in the [CSS Examples folder](css-examples).**

 To generate a default file with all possible classes and CSS variables, run the following command: